noelyahan/gonyvido/README.md

     // if you need only the audio
     api.GetHQVideo(url).Download().ToMP3()
     /*
-    gonyvido.GetHQVideo(url) - > get high quality video
+    api.GetHQVideo(url) - > get high quality video
-    gonyvido.GetMQVideo(url) - > get medium quality video
+    api.GetMQVideo(url) - > get medium quality video
-    gonyvido.GetLQVideo(url) - > get low quality video
+    api.GetLQVideo(url) - > get low quality video
     */
 }
 ```
 ## Getting started

-If you want to know what it is like to build applications with gonyvido, check [main.go](main/main.go).
+If you want to know what it is like to build applications with gonyvido, check [main.go](main.go).

 ## Related projects